-Our intention is to ensure that the adults working or volunteering in Pondhu School include as much as possible a balanced gender mix, appropriate representation of diverse ethnic groups and disabled people.
-We believe that this will provide good role models for pupils from all backgrounds.
+We will also respect the equal rights of our staff, other members of the school community and visitors to our school.
+Our intention is to ensure that the adults working or volunteering in our school include where possible a gender mix, appropriate representation of diverse ethnic groups and disabled people.
+We believe that this will provide good role models for pupils from all backgrounds and puts into practice our understanding that we recognise the unique position of schools to promote acceptance and understanding within the wider community.